SulfaSaji/bipolar-bot/README.md

 Dual-Personality System 🤖
-#ProjectOverview
+Project Overview
-This project, codenamed bipolar-bot, is a lighthearted, array-based conversational system that showcases two contrasting personalities: a positive Compliment Generator and a comically blunt Sarcastic Bot.
-Built for a one-day hackathon, it highlights how simple front-end technology can create an engaging and memorable user experience by playing with extremes in tone.
+This project, codenamed Bipolar Bot, is an engaging, front-end conversational system that showcases two distinct AI personalities.
+It leverages simple array-based logic to create a dynamic user experience, seamlessly switching between a positive Compliment Generator and a comically blunt Sarcastic Bot.
+Built for a one-day hackathon, this project demonstrates how minimal front-end technology can be used to create a memorable user experience by playing with extremes in tone and interaction.

-#KeyFeatures ✨
+Key Features ✨
-Compliment Generator: A module that provides a steady stream of uplifting remarks, designed for cheerful and encouraging feedback.
+Compliment Generator: A module designed to provide a steady stream of uplifting and encouraging remarks.

-Sarcastic Bot: A contrasting module that delivers witty, blunt, and humorous retorts, playfully subverting the typical AI persona.
+Sarcastic Bot: A contrasting module that delivers witty and humorous retorts, subverting the typical AI persona with playful bluntness.

-Dynamic UI: The interface changes to reflect each personality, providing a clear visual cue for the user's interaction.
+Dynamic UI: The user interface changes dynamically to reflect each personality, providing a clear visual cue that enhances the user's interaction and experience.

-#TechStack 💻
+Tech Stack 💻
-HTML: For the project's foundational structure.
+HTML5: Serves as the foundational structure of the project.

-CSS: For all styling, layout, and visual animations.
+CSS3: Handles all styling, layout, and visual animations.

-JavaScript: For the core conversational and interactive logic.
+JavaScript: Powers the core conversational and interactive logic of the system.

-#GettingStarted ▶️
+Getting Started ▶️
+To run this project locally, follow these simple steps:

 Clone the repository:

 Bash